☠️ TOXIC PEOPLE PAGE ☠️

 Much like the Goddess Eris (Greek Mythology) and the God Loki (Norse Mythology) these people live for strife, discord, and chaos.
 But they shouldn’t get flattered by being compared to ultimate powers because that never ends well for mortals.

 These types of people are also known for holding people back.
 For example, they talk negatively about certain choices to manipulate people into making a decision that best suits the Hypocrite.
-I knew someone who was in a rocky relationship with someone but would always speak badly about relationships and how all people of the opposite gender were all the same and not worth the hassle.
-This toxic behaviour was used in hopes to stop their friends from getting into what would be, potentially, a better relationship than what they have they begin talking.
+As an example, say someone who was in a rocky relationship but wanted a relationship like that rather than no relationship at all.
+In the hopes of stopping their friends from getting into a better relationship than what they have they begin talking.
 They talk about how bad relationships are and how people of a certain gender are a hassle.
 This type of person is really bitter and twisted.

 The Control Freak

-As Unfortunate as it is there are plenty more types of Toxic People – mostly just slight variations of what I’ve outlined above – but you get a general idea.
-It is interesting to note that many traits and behaviours are actually normal behaviour but when it is absolutely overwhelming that it turns from natural behaviour into something toxic.
+As unfortunate as it is there are plenty more types of Toxic People.
+For the most part, they’re just variations of what I’ve outlined above.
+It is interesting to note that many traits and behaviours are actually normal behaviour but when it is absolutely overwhelming that’s what mutates it from natural behaviour into toxic behaviour.

 The Toxic Person’s Arsenal